snes9xgit/snes9x/README.md

 This is the un-official source code fork for the Snes9x project.

-Please check the the official [Wiki](https://github.com/snes9xgit/snes9x/wiki) for additional information.
+Please check the official [Wiki](https://github.com/snes9xgit/snes9x/wiki) for additional information.

 ## SuperSnes9x Features:
 - Kaillera Server/Client